Digitising our collections

 Digital material will be created and preserved on a scale never before seen in Australia.
 Around 20 million collection images or pages will be digitised progressively over the next decade, substantially increasing global access to the Library’s collections, and providing important benefits to regional areas and the creative industries in particular.

-These include: around 1000 World War I diaries, 150,000 key historical and literary documents, over 500,000 images from major photographic collections, over six million pages of NSW newspapers, International and Australian maps; as well as 40,000 subdivision plans,
+These include: over 1,400 World War I diaries, 150,000 key historical and literary documents, over 500,000 images from major photographic collections, over six million pages of NSW newspapers, International and Australian maps; as well as 40,000 subdivision plans,

 books, posters and ephemera; including 40,000 items from the David Scott Mitchell collection, medals and coins and Dixson numismatic collections, 100,000 portraits, landscapes and natural history, and over 10,000 hours of sound recordings.

 Our collection experts have identified the most in-demand, fragile and valuable collections to be digitised.
 Fragile items including photographic and glass plate negatives and magnetic tape for sound recordings will be prioritised to ensure the information and contents they hold are preserved.